msmhq/msm/docs/commands/in-game.md

     <server> say <message>

-Broadcast a message to all players which appears in bright pink, the invocation `creativeserver say "Hello all"` would produce: `[SERVER]: Hello all`.
+Broadcast a message to all players which appears in bright pink, the invocation `msm creativeserver say Hello all` would produce: `[SERVER]: Hello all`.

     <server> time set|add <number>